Brukkk/Ping-Pong-Score-Keeper/README.md

 - [x] Add-buttons and reset score
 - [x] Animation when match ends
 - [ ] Editing score
-- [ ] Keep playing if it's decided to prolong the match to a higher score
+- [ ] Keep playing if it's decided to prolong the match to a higher winning score